 Positive Reinforcement Training

-Rewarding Desired Behaviors
+Rewarding Desired Behaviours

 Consistency and Patience During Training Sessions

-Positive Reinforcement Training Techniques | Benefits for Rescue Dogs |
+| Positive Reinforcement Training Techniques | Benefits for Rescue Dogs |

-Using treats and gentle praise | Encourages good behaviors and builds trust |
+| Using treats and gentle praise | Maintaining a calm and supportive demeanour |

-Setting clear training goals | Provides structure and consistency |
+| Setting clear training goals | Provides structure and consistency |

-Maintaining a calm and supportive demeanor | Helps rescue dogs feel safe and secure |
+| Keeps the process fun for both the dog and the owner | Helps rescue dogs feel safe and secure |

-Short, enjoyable training sessions | Keeps the process fun for both the dog and owner |
+| Short, enjoyable training sessions | Keeps the process fun for both the dog and owner |

 Exposing to Various Situations and People